WHAT WE DO

 We are implementing a groundbreaking trauma care program that offers psycho-social support to families living in our micro-villages.
 All of the families in our micro-villages have experienced life-transforming growth in the midst of their tragic circumstances.

 They are given medical Care.

-In partnership with Love Does we are now building a clinic that will service the needs of Syrian refugees, Yazidis, Arabs, and other Kurdish displaced people in our region.
-It will be the first clinic of its kind, servicing the needs of as many as 5,000 people.
+We operate a clinic that services the needs of Syrian refugees, Yazidis, Arabs, and other Kurdish displaced people in our region.
+It is the first clinic of its kind, servicing the medical needs of as many as 5,000 people.